7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 Texture Light, watery Thicker, richer

-Usage Daily moisturizer, basic hydration Extra nourishment, night care
+Usage Daily hydration Extra nourishment, night care

 Skin Type Good for oily/normal skin Better for dry/mature skin